simonmichael/hledger_site/save-frequently-used-options.md

 ```

 Options in the arguments file can be overridden by similar options later on
 the command line, in the [usual way](hledger.html#options).
-Eg, to show just a little more account detail:
+E.g., to show just a little more account detail:
 ```shell
 $ hledger bal @simple.args -3
 ```

 ## Suppressing this feature

 If you actually need to write an argument beginning with @,
-eg let's say you have an account pattern beginning with that character,
+e.g., let's say you have an account pattern beginning with that character,
 you'll want a way to disable this feature.
 On unix systems at least,
 you can do that by inserting a `--` (double hyphen) argument first.
-Eg:
+E.g.,
 ```
 $ hledger bal @somewhere.com       # looks for additional arguments in the ./somewhere.com file
 $ hledger bal -- @somewhere.com    # matches account names containing "@somewhere.com"
 ```

 On windows, this double hyphen trick [might](https://ghc.haskell.org/trac/ghc/ticket/13287) require a hledger built with GHC 8.2+.